By Cathy Eck

 As a child, my sense of humor often kept me safe and happy.
 Over time, I lost touch with it.
 I began to focus too much on reality and became painfully serious.
 Oh I could laugh at a comic, joke, or funny movie.
-But I couldn’t laugh at myself or at life.
+But I couldn’t laugh at myself or at life anymore.
 I was ashamed of my mistakes and humiliated by my direct way of speaking.
-My family convinced me that I should live in a small box so that I would not disappoint them or hurt their feelings.
+My extended family convinced me that I should live in a small box so that I would not disappoint them or hurt their feelings.

 Hurting Other People’s Feelings?

 Beliefs actually do nothing but harm the believer, and yet people will go to war for their limiting beliefs.
-People who identify with their false self think you are laughing at them.
+People who identify with their false self think that you’re laughing at them.
 They think they are their beliefs.
-They don’t get that you are freeing them and honoring their true power when you don’t take their silly, powerless beliefs seriously.
+They don’t get that you’re freeing them and honoring their true power when you don’t accept their silly, powerless beliefs as the truth.

 In truth, you can’t hurt another’s feelings.
 The human mind was perfectly designed so that our emotions are in response to our own thoughts.
 Let’s say that I don’t invite my friend to the movies.
-If she feels hurt, it is only because of her thoughts about my action or me.
+If she feels hurt, it’s only because of her thoughts about my action or me.

-The best thing we can do for others and ourselves is laugh at that dog.
+The best thing we can do for others and ourselves is laugh at that rabid dog.
 Why?
 Because laughing at it proves that we know it’s false.
 When we know something is false, we are free of it.

-It is never too late.
-You can still go back and laugh at those people who gave you their beliefs in the safety of your own mind.
-It is powerful therapy.
-But, to do so, you need to let go of the belief that it is not socially acceptable to laugh at authority figures.
+You need to let go of the belief that it’s not socially acceptable to laugh at authority figures.
 Most of us learn that belief early in life.
 Laughing authentically at the evening news could end disease, war, and crime.
 If we could laugh at our politicians and business leaders instead of believing them, we would identify dishonesty before they take us to the cleaners.
 False prophets disappear when you laugh at them, as well as those fake spiritual teachers, preachers, and gurus.
 We should never be afraid to laugh at a doctor’s diagnosis.
-If he or she is a true healer, they will laugh with you.
+If he or she is a true healer, they will laugh with us.

 You may remember the story of Norman Cousins who healed himself of a rare disease by watching comedy.
 The problem was that he couldn’t sustain it.
 He died a couple of years later.
 Comedy outside isn’t the same as our seventh sense.
 It’s laughter that lightens our mood.
 But it is fixing effects.
 The same is true of that laughing yoga crap.
 Such things are faking it until we make it.
 I’m never talking about doing that in initiation.

 I watched Josh Blue on Comedy Central the other night.
-He is the comedian from Last Comic Standing with cerebral palsy.
+He’s a comedian from the reality show, “Last Comic Standing;” he has cerebral palsy.
 He made the joke that he needed to stop laughing so much about his condition because he might lose his disease; then he’d lose his material.
 He gets it.